 This data can be used to help establish developer contributions per school place.
 The national average costs, adjusted for regional location factors, are shown in the scorecard.
-See technical notes tab in scorecard for more information on how to do this.
+See technical notes in scorecard for more information on how to adjust this further for inflation.

 School preference refers to the proportion of applicants who received an offer of a place in one of their top three preferences for entry in September 2021 in the selected local authority and in England.
 Data and more information on methodology can be found using the following link: https://www.gov.uk/government/statistics/secondary-and-primary-school-application-and-offers-2021